 Shanti and her son are now in town.
 Shanti will come to meet us today afternoon. [give more information only if patient shows interest]

-Over time, this also may be difficult for the patient to understand, and we may need to simplify it even further.
+Over time, even so much talk may be difficult for the patient to understand.
+You may need to make it even shorter and simpler, like:

 Today, our friend Shanti phoned up. [show a picture if you have one]